Financial-Times/origami/README.md

 ## Focus Selectors

 If you want to set the focus to a notification element, pass in the `focusSelector` and `returnFocusSelector` properties with an element (e.g. `.optional-focus-selector`) or a document property (e.g. `document.activeElement`).
 The `focusSelector` property is the notification element you want to focus on.
 The `returnFocusSelector` property is the element you want to return the focus to once the notification has cleared.

+## Duration and accessibility
+timeOut default is 5000ms.

+0 will require the users to explicitly dismiss the message.
+This is the recommended UX from [DAC](https://digitalaccessibilitycentre.org/) It was highlighted this could be too quick for dyslexic or some cognitively different users in Aug 2019 DAC assesment.

 # Ideas for the future